G. David Thompson

 George David Thompson (March 20, 1899 – June 26, 1965) was an American investment banker, industrialist, and modern art collector, based in Pittsburgh.
 He started as a banker, but by 1945 was running four steel mills.
-In 1959 Pittsburgh's Carnegie Museum of Art rejected his offer of over 600 artworks, unwilling to build a gallery bearing his name, and he gradually sold much of his collection, including 88 works by Paul Klee and 70 by Alberto Giacometti, although he left the Carnegie Museum over 100 artworks when he died in 1965.
+In 1959, Pittsburgh's Carnegie Museum of Art rejected his offer of over 600 artworks, unwilling to build a gallery bearing his name, and he gradually sold much of his collection, including 88 works by Paul Klee and 70 by Alberto Giacometti, although he left the Carnegie Museum over 100 artworks when he died in 1965.

 Early life

 George David Thompson was born in Newark, Ohio in 1899, and grew up in Indiana, going to high school in Peru, Indiana.
 He gave up on "a promising career as a singer", and instead obtained an engineering degree from the Carnegie Institute of Technology in 1920.

 Career

 He worked in New York City as an investment banker.
 In 1933, Thompson became a financier, co-founding Thompson and Taylor, which took control of a number of steelmakers in the Great Depression, including the Pittsburgh Spring Steel Company and the Pittsburgh Steel Foundry Company.
 In 1945, he was in charge of four steel companies.

 David Rockefeller called him, "a hard taskmaster and a tough negotiator".
+His reputation as a ruthless negotiator carried over into this art collecting.
+James Lord, in his biography of Alberto Giacometti, describes the canny and even underhanded ways in which Thompson procured works directly from the Swiss artist.